 When can youth join 4-H?

 Youth in Kindergarten (5K), first or second grade as of October 1st may join Rock County 4-H as Cloverbuds.
 Youth in third grade and up as of October 1st may join as regular members.
-Youth continue to be eligible for 4-H membership through the next 4-H year following their graduation from high school.
+Youth continue to be eligible for 4-H membership through the next 4-H year following their high school graduation and not to extend beyond the age of 19 at the time of enrollment.

 In how many 4-H projects may a 4-H member enroll?